 BC-GLF--Dominican Republic,1st Ld-Writethru

-Sungjae Im, trying to move from No. 59 in the world into the top 50 to get into the Masters, was a stroke back.
+At 59th this week, Im needs to get into the top 50 in the next ranking to play at Augusta National.
 The winner doesn’t earn an automatic Masters spot because the event is being played opposite the World Golf Championships event in Texas.

 Im follow the double bogey on his second hole — the par-3 11th — with birdies on four of the next five holes.

 “It’s a long par 3, about 220 meters to the hole.
 There was wind blowing toward me, so I hit my 3-wood,” Im said.
 “My shot ended up in the back bunker and it was sitting on a difficult downslope, so it wasn’t a great situation.
 In hindsight, if I would’ve given the shot an extra thought and calmed myself down more, I could’ve walked away with a bogey, but I rushed things and that led to an unfortunate start.”

 On his back nine, he rebounded from a bogey on the par-3 second with birdies on four of the final seven holes.

 Jonas Blixt was 8 under after a 65, and Graeme McDowell followed an opening 73 with a 64 to top the group at 7 under.